smartcontractkit/functions-hardhat-starter-kit/README.md

 - `Functions.encodeInt256` takes a JavaScript integer number and returns a Uint8Array of 32 bytes representing a `int256` type in Solidity.
 - `Functions.encodeString` takes a JavaScript string and returns a Uint8Array representing a `string` type in Solidity.

 Remember, it is not required to use these encoding functions.
-The JavaScript code must only return a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) which represents the `bytes` array that is returned on-chain.
+The JavaScript code must only return a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) which represents the `bytes` that are returned on-chain.

 ## Modifying Contracts